KinRap/GenerativeAIForTechWriters/Docs/WritingInstruction.md

 Don’t use more than two sentences in the introduction.
 </CONSTRAINTS>
 <CONTEXT>
-This is small, light, cardboard box.
+This is a small, light, cardboard box.
 </CONTEXT>
 <TONE>
 Use professional and understanding tone.